-The most commonly used Texas Bills of Sale used are for boats, motor vehicles (such as a car, truck, or motorcycle), and a gun.
-A general Texas Bill of Sale may also be used for items that are considered personal property, such as a computer or laptop.
+The most commonly used Texas bills of sale are for boats, motor vehicles (such as a car, truck, or motorcycle), and a gun.
+A general Texas bill of sale may also be used for items that are considered personal property, such as a computer or laptop.

-Along with a Texas Bill of Sale, you'll also need Form VTR-40.
-This form is used to disclose the mileage of a vehicle.
-You’ll also need to complete Form VTR-346 and submit within 30 days of the sale of the motor vehicle to TxDMV Vehicle Titles and Registration Division.
+Along with a Texas bill of sale, you'll also need to complete Texas Motor Vehicle Transfer Notification (Form VTR-346) and submit within 30 days of the sale of the motor vehicle to the Texas Department of Motor Vehicles (TxDMV) Vehicle Titles and Registration Division.

-A Texas Bill of Sale is required to register a boat.
-The Texas Bill of Sale should include the name, physical address (including city and state), and driver's license numbers of both the buyer and the seller; the make, length, and year of the boat; the hull ID number; the registration ID number; the odometer reading; the title number; whether a trailer for the boat is included in the sale (if so, you must include the make and year of the trailer); whether an outboard motor is included with the sale (if so, you must include the make, year, and horsepower of the motor); the price of the boat (spelled out in words and then listed numerically); the agreed upon payment date; the date that bill of sale was created; a list of seller's disclosures (list any known defects); and it must be signed by the buyer, seller, and at least one witness in front of a notary public.
+Yes.
+A Texas bill of sale is required to register a boat.
+The Texas bill of sale for a boat should include the name, physical address (including city and state), and driver's license numbers of both the buyer and the seller; the make, length, and year of the boat; the hull ID number; the registration ID number; the odometer reading; the title number; whether a trailer for the boat is included in the sale (if so, you must include the make and year of the trailer); whether an outboard motor is included with the sale (if so, you must include the make, year, and horsepower of the motor); the price of the boat (spelled out in words and then listed numerically); the agreed-upon payment date; the date that bill of sale was created; a list of seller's disclosures (list any known defects); and it must be signed by the buyer, seller, and at least one witness in front of a notary public.

 Keep in mind that when you register a boat, you must pay your registration fees with a check or money order.
-This is because Texas Parks & Wildlife do not accept credit card payments.
+Texas Parks & Wildlife does not accept credit card payments.

-To buy or sell a gun in Texas, you need a Texas Bill of Sale, complete the required background checks (if the parties are unlicensed), have a state license if you are a firearms dealer, limit the number of guns someone can purchase in a single visit, regulate what the state may consider unsafe handguns, allow the local government agencies to regulate guns, regulate the transfer or possession of any assault weapon, and regulate the transfer or possession of large capacity ammunition magazines.
+To buy or sell a gun in Texas, you need a Texas bill of sale, complete the required background checks (if the parties are unlicensed), have a state license if you are a firearms dealer, limit the number of guns someone can purchase in a single visit, regulate what the state may consider unsafe handguns, allow the local government agencies to regulate guns, regulate the transfer or possession of an assault weapon, and regulate the transfer or possession of large-capacity ammunition magazines.